 Ferma is a little seaside village, no more than 10 km from Ierapetra.
 Many tiny bays populate the coastline of Ferma, with two important beaches, Livadi and Ferma or Xerokamara.

 The beach is stunning not only because of the blue deep waters but also of the rock formations that surround it.
-The stunning landscape includes a small number of date palm trees.
+The curious landscape includes a small number of date palm trees.

 If you drive for another 2 km towards the east, you will find one of the most beautiful beaches in the area.